 Consequently, Gardner’s actions were effective, causing Jeff Sessions to take aim at Gardner while addressing a National Sheriffs’ Association meeting.

 “Too often, we’ve seen bad judgments, even politics enter into the work that we do,” Sessions said in his speech.
 “We’re trying to confirm a number of important component heads at the Department of Justice.
-It’s just getting to be frustrating, I’ve gotta tell you.
+It’s just getting to be frustrating.
+I’ve gotta tell you.
 Our nominee to the National Security Division — the anti-terrorism division — was approved unanimously in the committee.
-But because right now one senator’s concerns over unrelated issues — like reversing federal law against marijuana — we can’t even get a vote.
+But because right now, one senator’s concerns over unrelated issues — like reversing federal law against marijuana — we can’t even get a vote.

-So far, Gardner’s action to protect both his state’s cannabis industry and state’s rights has blocked as many as 11 nominees from getting a Senate floor vote, as reported in the Denver Post.
-There is little hope for concession by Gardner anytime soon.
+So far, Gardner’s action to protect his state’s cannabis industry and state’s rights has blocked as many as 11 nominees from getting a Senate floor vote, as reported in the Denver Post.
+There is little hope for a concession by Gardner anytime soon.